rust-lang/cargo/src/doc/config.md

 % Configuration - Cargo Documentation

-This document will explain how cargo’s configuration system works, as well as available keys or configuration.
+This document will explain how Cargo’s configuration system works, as well as available keys or configuration.
 For configuration of a project through its manifest, see the [manifest format](manifest.html).